If you can’t pay your bill, your retailer may be able to help. Call them as soon as possible to find out how.

 If you are in your retailer’s hardship program, your retailer must let you pay your bills using Centrepay.

-Financial counsellors offer a free, confidential and independent service to help people with financial problems.
+You can get advice from a financial counsellor.
+Financial counsellors offer a confidential and independent service to help people with financial problems.